1. Careers

 This is what makes your attention to detail about your ‘image management’ vital to your success.
 Everything from your entry into reception to how you engage in conversation with recruiters and potential employers is being subconsciously and consciously evaluated.
 This is why it is important to project yourself confidently, with a positive tone.
 Not brashly, not arrogantly, but by being prepared (researched), appearing interested and upbeat about the role AND meeting the interviewer.
 The interview should not be viewed as a trial, but as a chance for a pleasant mutual information transfer.

-Initial interviewer impressions include: your entrance, handshake, eye contact and physical appearance.
+Initial interviewer impressions include your entrance, handshake, eye contact and physical appearance.
 All of these facets comprise the impression you will make, and can often convey a stronger message than what you actually say.
 Because once a bad impression is made the interviewer is likely to tune out or look to closing down the interview early.
 Your job here is to make a strong early connection with the interviewer so they want to listen to you and put you forward.

-Job Interviews - The Components to Success
+Job Interviews: The Components to Success

 The components that an interviewer makes judgments on when first meeting someone includes, but is not limited to: